-The Company although affected by the measure taken by the Maltese authorities, has continued to perform in line with the management expectations.
+The Company although affected by the measure taken by the Maltese authorities, has continued to perform reasonably well considering the situation.
 The Company board of directors does not deem that the measures taken by authorities will result in a significant change in the company performance.